-We contract with third parties for the manufacture of INVELTYS and EYSUVIS and plan to contract with third parties for clinical and commercial supply of any future product candidates.
+We contract with third parties for the manufacture of EYSUVIS and INVELTYS and plan to contract with third parties for clinical and commercial supply of any future product candidates.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our products and product candidates or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

-We do not own or operate manufacturing facilities for the production of commercial quantities of INVELTYS, EYSUVIS or any other product candidates.
-We rely on Catalent to manufacture and supply to us a minimum amount of INVELTYS bottles and expect to rely on Catalent to manufacture and supply to us a minimum amount EYSUVIS bottles for commercial use, if approved.
+We do not own or operate manufacturing facilities for the production of commercial quantities of EYSUVIS, INVELTYS or any product candidates.
+We rely on Catalent to manufacture and supply to us a minimum amount of EYSUVIS and INVELTYS bottles.
 We also rely on Alliance for manufacturing bulk KPI-121 concentrates, and Chemo Iberica to manufacture and supply to us a bulk supply of LE.
 We expect to rely on third-party manufacturers to manufacture commercial supplies of all of our products and clinical supplies of any other product candidates if and when approved for marketing by applicable regulatory authorities.
-Our current and anticipated future dependence upon others for the manufacture of INVELTYS, EYSUVIS and any other product or product candidate that we develop may adversely affect our future profit margins and our ability to commercialize any products that receive marketing approval on a timely and competitive basis.
+Our current and anticipated future dependence upon others for the manufacture of EYSUVIS, INVELTYS and any other product or product candidate that we develop may adversely affect our future profit margins and our ability to commercialize any products that receive marketing approval on a timely and competitive basis.
 In addition, certain of our third-party manufacturers have in the past, and may in the future, experience performance issues that result in lower than expected yields.
 Any performance failure on the part of our existing or future manufacturers could delay clinical development, marketing approval or the supply and sale of any product of ours that has been approved for commercial use.

-To date, we have obtained materials for KPI-121 for our clinical trials and the commercialization of INVELTYS from third-party manufacturers, including Catalent and Alliance.
+To date, we have obtained materials for our clinical trials and the commercialization of EYSUVIS and INVELTYS from third-party manufacturers, including Catalent and Alliance.
 We have supply agreements in place with these contract manufacturers to provide commercial supply.
-We obtain the API for KPI-121 from Chemo Iberica, a third-party API manufacturer.
+We obtain the API for EYSUVIS and INVELTYS from Chemo Iberica, a third-party API manufacturer.
 While we have long-term commercial supply agreements with these third-party manufacturers, if these suppliers do not perform as we expect, we may be required to replace one or more suppliers.
 Although we believe that there are a number of potential long-term replacements to our suppliers, we may incur added costs and delays in identifying and qualifying any such replacements.

 The FDA maintains strict requirements governing the manufacturing process.
 When a manufacturer seeks to modify or make even seemingly minor changes to that process, the FDA may require the applicant to conduct a comparability study that evaluates the potential differences in the product resulting from the change in the manufacturing process.
 The FDA has issued several rounds of guidance on this point.
-In connection with any application for approval to market EYSUVIS or other product candidates in the United States, we may be required to conduct a comparability study if the product we intend to market is supplied by a manufacturer different from the one who supplied the product evaluated in our clinical studies.
+In connection with any application for approval to market product candidates in the United States, we may be required to conduct a comparability study if the product we intend to market is supplied by a manufacturer different from the one who supplied the product evaluated in our clinical studies.
 Delays in designing and completing this study to the satisfaction of the FDA could delay or preclude our development and commercialization plans and thereby limit our revenues and growth.